MicrosoftDocs/customer-voice/fp-docs/create-survey-invite.md

     - **Survey**: Select the survey to be sent.
     - **Email**: Enter the recipient's email address.
+    - **Regarding**: Record to associate survey invitation and response.
+This value is stored in the survey invitation's **Regarding** field.
+    - **Recipient details**: Contact to associate your survey invitation and response records.
+This value is stored in the survey invitation's **To** field.
+Only Contact record is supported.

     > [!NOTE]
     > - If you want to associate your survey invitation and response with Common Data Service, you must enter values in **Regarding** and **Recipient details** fields accordingly.